MS, LAT, ATC, CSCS

 Your Athletic Trainer

 The athletic trainer at Rockcastle high school can be found at different places depending on the time of the day.
-He arrives at the school at 1:30 pm and can be found in the athletic training room.
-Once practices begin at 3:00 pm, the athletic trainer can be found at games and practices of the various sports, in the athletic training office doing treatment until the last practice is over.
+She arrives at the school at 1:30 PM (however times will vary during COVID) and can be found in the athletic training room.
+Once practices begin, the athletic trainer can be found at games and practices of the various sports, in the athletic training office doing treatment until the last practice is over.

 Important Forms and Links

 What the Athletic Trainer